-What Literary Skills Do Children Start Learning in Preschool?
+Literary Skills That Children Learn in Preschool

 Letters and Phonics